codeintegrity-ai/redgreen/README.md

 **Build it right.
 Before you build it all.**

 Achieve 100% test coverage in minutes with AI-powered test generation.
+This uses OpenAI's [codex-cli](https://github.com/openai/codex)'s agent capabilities to generate and fix the code

 ![Test](https://img.shields.io/badge/Test-lightgray)
 ![TDD](https://img.shields.io/badge/TDD-lightgray)